CalvinRodo/DX/md/dx.md

 ===

-# Don't be dogmatic in our decisions

-===

 # Partner with other departments
 - CSPS, CDS, StatsCan, CBSA, Every fucking one doing good shit

-- Partner with teams in the org - CDO,
+- Partner with teams in the org - CDO.

 ---